 Rest and Activity Modification

 We advise athletes to reduce or modify activities that worsen symptoms, such as sprinting, kicking, or core exercises.
-Concurrently, a structured rehabilitation plan can help strengthen the wall while maintaining fitness.
+Concurrently, a structured rehabilitation plan can help strengthen the wall and surrounding hip muscles while maintaining fitness.

 Pain Management